ftakelait/CSCI-384/A* Search Black–White Sliding Puzzle/README.md

 * Both heuristics must return **integers ≥ 0** and **0 at goal**.
 * Check the **path cost** by summing step distances along your printed path.
-* Ensure A\* performs the **goal test on pop** from the frontier (tree-search style).
+* Ensure A\* performs the **goal test on pop** from the frontier (tree‑search style) — already handled in the provided `astar`.
 * Keep function names and print labels unchanged.
+* Avoid printing inside core functions except where the driver prints results.

 ---

 ## 🔒 Academic Integrity

 Write your own implementation.
-Discuss high-level ideas only; code must be original.
+Discuss high‑level ideas only; code must be original.
 Cite any references used.

----